qcrew-lab/qcrew/README.rst

 # qcrew
- Qcrew's Codebase for Remote Experimental Work [WIP]
+ [not for deployment, WORK IN PROGRESS]